 Late Winter Blooming Natives

-Usually about mid-February blooms start appearing along roadsides and I am always asked what plants they are, well here is a list of some natives that bloom during late winter and let us know that spring is just around the corner.
+About mid-February, blooms usually start appearing along roadsides and I am always asked what plants they are.
+Well, here is a list of some of the natives that bloom during late winter.
+They are letting us know that spring is just around the corner.

 Late Winter Blooming Trees Native to Central Florida